 Why is CSS important?

-The value of a CSS user guide, or any code documentation for that matter, is to help developers understand and implement their desired outcome with ease.
+The value of a CSS user guide, or any code documentation for that matter, is to help developers understand and enable their desired outcomes with ease.
 This allows them to create and build projects quickly and efficiently.
 Say, for instance, a developer wants to display an animation feature on a home page but is unsure of the coding to display that function where CSS documentation comes into play.
 A developer can search and find documentation that explains, shows, and tests how to write the code for the animation feature.
 Having documentation to clearly explain how something works make the process easier to digest.
-As technology continues to change, so have the rules on how to code.
-What a developer creates today may not be understood in the future.

-With good CSS technical documentation, understanding an older version of coding, or simply wanting to change the coding, will be easier to do.
+With good CSS technical documentation, understanding or changing an older version of coding will be easier to do.
 However, developers can only benefit from the documentation if someone knows what to document and how to write the information in a clear and useful manner.
-Unfortunately, there are many cases of poorly written documentation that deter developers from documenting their coding or using any form of documentation at all.
-As long as there are different style guides in CSS or different programming languages, there will be a need for documentation to address these differences.
-Remember, one developer’s code will almost always differ from another.
+Unfortunately, there are many cases of poorly written documentation that stop developers from documenting their coding or using any form of documentation at all.
+As long as there are different style guides in CSS or different programming languages, documentation will need to address these differences.

 Here are some valuable points as to why CSS documentation is so important:

-Knowledge Transfer – With CSS technical documentation, developers can impart crucial information to other programmers.
+Knowledge Transfer – With CSS technical documentation, developers can pass on vital information to other programmers.
 The knowledge one developer has may be the solution another developer needs to solve a coding problem.
-Consequently, productivity can increase for all those who have access to CSS documents and avoid making time-consuming mistakes.
+Productivity can increase for all those who have access to CSS documents and avoid making time-consuming mistakes.

 Target Audience – In this technological world, coding is not only for developers.
 CSS user guides can be made for both internal and external audiences.
-So, whether you are a beginner or an expert, one must create CSS documentation that is clear enough for everyone to understand, regardless of their level of expertise.
+You must create CSS documentation that is clear enough for everyone to understand, regardless of their level of expertise.
 Documentation can be the common thread that brings developers and customers to your business.

 The best practices for CSS Documentation:

-Best Practices – As previously mentioned, developers often create coding with little to no documentation.
+Best Practices – Developers often create coding with little to no documentation.
 This documentation process may require a lot of time and effort, but in the end, is beneficial.
 Developers should use the benefits of relevant, reliable, and readable documents that make coding easier.
-But, they must stop putting it off because it is “too tedious.”
-The best practice for documenting CSS is organization.
 A CSS strategy determines what rules to follow and how to enforce them.
 This makes it easier to explain the style sheets’ coding standards.
 Another practice for documenting CSS is maintaining and regularly updating the documents.
-If developers keep avoiding documentation, then everyone will continue to only have access to poorly written documentation.
+If developers don’t update, then everyone will continue to have access to poorly written documentation.

 CSS Technical Specification – When it comes to CSS specifications, there is a lot of information to understand, which can be quite overwhelming.
 With proper documentation, users can access the specificity rules without confusion.
 A specification can cover everything from CSS selectors, properties, values, data types, and more.

 Test & Feedback – Understanding what works and what doesn’t in your documentation increases success.
-Other developers should help test and provide feedback.
-Once your documentation has been verified, getting continual feedback from external audiences will help you improve future documentation.
-Once your documents are verified, then customers can test design features right within the document before applying them themselves.
-Allowing them to test ensures your coding works and it will work for them.
+Once your documentation has been verified, getting feedback and tested from external audiences will help you improve future documentation.
+Then customers can test design features right within the document, allowing them to test ensures your coding works and will work for them.

 Who creates CSS documentation?

 Developers and technical writers normally create CSS technical documentation.
 However, developers don’t write software documentation.
-After going through the process of generating the code, they often view the idea of writing documentation to be too daunting.
-Consequently, there is poor quality documentation.
+After going through the process of generating the code, they often view the idea of writing documentation to be too terrible.
 So, a lot of developers need to create CSS documentation.
 In addition, technical writers create and improve existing documentation.

-With their skills to take complex information and communicate it clearly and accurately to different audiences, along with their knowledge of information architecture, technical writers can make a developer’s job less stressful.
-When it comes to creating CSS documentation, organizations should take a more collaborative approach.
-Instead of solely relying on developers or tech writers, they should utilize a combination of both, along with other subject matter experts, to assist with the creation of any documentation.
-Documentation can be intimidating whether you are creating or reading it, so with the input of multiple professionals, you can produce a more thorough and useful document accessible to everyone, no matter the level of their proficiency in CSS.
+Instead of solely relying on developers or tech writers, they should utilize a combination of both to assist with the creation of any documentation.
+Documentation can be intimidating whether you are creating or reading it.
+So with the input of multiple professionals, you can produce a more thorough and useful document accessible to everyone.

 Where to find CSS documentation?

-Here are some CSS documentation resources to check out:
+Here are some CSS documentation resources that we recommend you check out:

 1. CSS Tricks